JOIN THE GROUP

 MSc students

 If you wish to carry out your MSc thesis under my supervision, you must have attended my Modern Cosmology MSc course, and performed exceptionally well, with a final grade of at least 29/30.
 Grades above 28/30 are awarded only to students who demonstrate strong critical thinking and the ability to apply conceptual tools in contexts beyond the material covered in lectures, skills which are essential prerequisites for working with me.
 If you meet these requirements, please contact me after passing your exam.
 For the reasons explained in the “General important information” section above, I supervise only a very small number of MSc students at any given time (no more than 2, at most 3 in truly exceptional cases).
 Supervision is deliberately hands-off, with meetings taking place no more than once every two weeks, so successful MSc students must be highly independent and self-driven to thrive under my supervision.
-If you feel that you would benefit from close or frequent guidance, this supervision style is likely not appropriate for you and you should consider alternative supervision arrangements.
+If you feel that you would benefit from close or frequent guidance, this supervision style is likely not appropriate for you and you should consider working with a different supervisor.
+This is not meant to scare you or discourage interest, but to set clear and transparent expectations from the outset.

 bsc students

 If you wish to carry out your BSc thesis under my supervision, you must have attended my Relativity BSc course, and performed exceptionally well, with a final grade of at least 29/30.
 Grades above 28/30 are awarded only to students who demonstrate strong critical thinking and the ability to apply conceptual tools in contexts beyond the material covered in lectures, skills which are essential prerequisites for working with me.
 If you meet these requirements, please contact me after passing the exam.
 At UniTN, a theoretical BSc thesis is meant to be a review-based project (no original research) worth 3 credits, so the time investment on both sides is therefore necessarily limited.
-Supervision will therefore consist of only a few meetings to discuss the reading material and provide feedback on the final thesis.
+Supervision will therefore consist of only very few meetings to discuss the reading material and provide feedback on the final thesis.
 For this reason, students must be highly independent and self-driven to work successfully under my supervision.
-If you feel that you would benefit from close or frequent guidance, you should consider alternative supervision arrangements.
+If you feel that you would benefit from close or frequent guidance, this supervision style is likely not appropriate for you and you should consider working with a different supervisor.
 This is not meant to scare you or discourage interest, but to set clear and transparent expectations from the outset.

 HOSTING OF INDEPENDENT RESEARCHERS

-In addition to supervised positions (postdoctoral and student roles), I strongly support applications for European Research Council (ERC) grants, Fondo Italiano per la Scienza (FIS) grants, and Rita Levi Montalcini grants hosted at UniTN.
+In addition to supervised positions (postdoctoral and student roles), I strongly support applications for grants such as those of the European Research Council (ERC), Fondo Italiano per la Scienza (FIS), and Rita Levi Montalcini Programme, hosted at UniTN.
 These are PI-level schemes, not positions within my group, and typically lead to tenure-track-level (RTT) appointments.
-In this context, I would act as an internal supporter, and we would work in close connection within the Theoretical Gravitation and Cosmology group.
-Internal support at the application stage is essential: securing one of these grants and subsequently requesting hosting without prior agreement and departmental support is generally unlikely to work.
+In this context, I would act as internal sponsor, and we would work in close connection within the Theoretical Gravitation and Cosmology Group.
+Internal support at the application stage is essential: securing one of these grants and then requesting hosting without a sponsor and departmental support will generally not work.
 For this reason, and because I only support proposals closely aligned with my research interests, candidates considering bringing one of these grants to UniTN should contact me as early as possible.